Adding project ID to CSS classes at least in issue screen (but whereever it is possibe)

 def body_css_classes css = if theme = Redmine::Themes.theme(Setting.ui_theme) css << 'theme-' + theme.name end css << 'email@example.com if @project css << 'controller-' + controller_name css << 'action-' + action_name css.join(' ') end

 css << 'firstname.lastname@example.org if @project

-#3 Updated by Mischa The Evil about 4 years ago
+#3 Updated by Mischa The Evil over 4 years ago

 - Category set to UI